ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 The devil's child saw this and grinned.
 My anger ignited at this sight,
 I fitted a silver arrow on my small silver bow,
-And shot the allow towards the spring.
+And shot the arrow towards the spring.

 The spring flowed with silver water, clear and sweet,
 The salmon, once wept when they retreated,